hmrc/agent-subscription/README.md

 - BPR's `isAsAgent` flag is true
 - HMRC-AS-AGENT enrolment has already been allocated to a group for the same AgentReferenceNumber in the BPR

+The `isSubscribedToETMP` flag will be true if BPR's `isAsAgent` flag is true.

 Notes:
 1. The Agents team have implemented this through necessity however we believe this should be part of the Business Registration service.
-2. This endpoint is currently not secured by auth.
-If the end point is rehomed then this should be reconsidered.
-3. It is anticipated that additional information will be added to the json response.
+2. It is anticipated that additional information will be added to the json response.

 ### Subscribe Registered Taxpayer to Agent Services